 02 D.V.C.
-OUTLINE 2023
+OUTLINE 2024

 This course introduces students properly to product and spatial designs.
+Students will have a choice of completing either a product or spatial design portfolio.
 They need to explore and refine design ideas by drawing on research for inspiration.
 They also need to justify their design decisions by making judgements on the positive and negative of their ideas, considering both how it looks and how it works.
 Students will communicate their designs through design portfolios using a variety of presentation methods, including sketching and rendering.

-Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB).
-NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From US14995 v4 Construct freehand drawings for use in furniture making.
-4 N N I Y Furniture and Cabinet Making AS91341 v4 Develop a spatial design through graphics practice.
-6 N N I N Design & Visual Communication AS91342 v4 Develop a product design through graphics practice.
+Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From US14995 v4 Construct freehand drawings for use in furniture making.
+4 N N Y Furniture and Cabinet Making AS91341 v3 Use visual communication techniques to generate design ideas.
+3 N Ν E N Design & Visual Communication AS91341 v4 Develop a spatial design through graphics practice.
+Or AS91342 v4 Develop a product design through graphics practice.
 6 N N I N Design & Visual Communication

-Course Contribution Donations (including trips, camps, work booklets, non-take home materials) Stationery Needs N/A Supplied
+Course Contribution Donations (including trips, camps, work booklets, non-take home materials) Stationery Needs

+N/A Supplied

+N/A Supplied

-^{}UER - University Entrance Literacy Reading, UEW - University Entrance Literacy Writing, UEB - University Entrance Literacy Both Reading & Writing
+[·]UER - University Entrance Literacy Reading, UEW - University Entrance Literacy Writing, UEB - University Entrance Literacy Both Reading & Writing

-02 ENGLISH OUTLINE 2023
+02 ENGLISH OUTLINE 2024

 This course builds on and develops the work done in Year 11.
-There is a focus on discussion and sharing of ideas; drafting and crafting of writing, in all its forms; developing an understanding of the way we are manipulated to think certain ways and how to spot this and to further your appreciation of language and literature in its written, visual and oral forms.
+There is a focus on discussion and sharing of ideas; drafting and crafting of writing, in all its forms; developing an understanding of the way we are manipulated to think certain ways, how to spot this and to further our appreciation of language and literature in written, visual and oral forms.

-Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB): NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From AS 91099 v4 Analyse specified aspects of studied visual or oral texts, supported by evidence 4 UEW N E N English AS 91101 v2 Produce a selection of crafted and controlled writing 6 UEW N Ι Y English AS 91106 V2 Form developed personal reading responses to independently read texts, supported by evidence.
-4 UER N I N English AS 91107 v2 Analyse aspects of visual/oral text through close viewing 3 N N I N English AS 91102 v2 Construct and deliver a crafted oral text 3 N N Ι Y English
+Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB): NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From AS 91099 v4 Analyse specified aspects of studied visual or oral texts, supported by evidence 4 UEW N E N English AS 91106 V2 Form developed personal reading responses to independently read texts, supported by evidence.
+4 UER N I N English AS 91107 v2 Analyse aspects of visual/oral text through close viewing 3 N N I N English AS 91102 v2 Construct and deliver a crafted oral text 3 N N I Y English AS 91100 v2 Analyse significant aspects of unfamiliar written text(s) through close reading, supported by evidence 4 UER N E N English

 Course Contribution Donations (including trips, camps, work booklets, non-take home materials) Stationery Needs It would be helpful for all students to purchase the Year 12 English workbook as this covers the whole course and can be used both as a resource and to assist in understanding each standard.
-Refill and 1B8
+Refill and 1B8 Charged Laptop

-02 FITNESS OUTLINE 2023
+02 FITNESS OUTLINE 2024